UF-HH/bbbbAnalysis/README.md

 ```
 source runOutputskim.sh
 ````
 The DataBackgroundModel.py code creates a data-driven background model taking as input the control region information in 3-btag and 4 -btag data.
-This method is based on the BDT-reweighter method (https://arxiv.org/abs/1608.05806).
-The regions to be used for the training of the model are defined in modules/selections.py.
-The parameters of the BDT-reweighter are included in the respective config files.
-The script creates four weights: Weight_AnaGGF, Weight_AnaVBF, Weight_ValGGF and Weight_ValVBF, where Ana=AnalysisRegion and Val=ValidationRegion.
+This method is based on the BDT-reweighter method (https://arxiv.org/abs/1608.05806) and uses the python package provided by the developers called hep_ml (https://arogozhnikov.github.io/hep_ml/).

+The regions used for the training of the model are defined in modules/selections.py.
+The parameters of the BDT-reweighter are included in the config files.
+The script creates four weights (where Ana=AnalysisRegion and Val=ValidationRegion): Weight_AnaGGF, Weight_AnaVBF, Weight_ValGGF and Weight_ValVBF.
 These weights are stored as branches in the output file (SKIM_MODEL_BKG.root).
 To run the background modeling:
 ```
 source runDataBkgModel.sh